ibm-cloud-docs/hs-crypto/grep11-api-ref.md

     <th>Description</th>
     <td><p>`C_EncryptInit` initializes an encryption operation. `hSession` is the session’s handle; `pMechanism` points to the encryption mechanism; `hKey` is the handle of the encryption key.</p>
     <p>The `CKA_ENCRYPT` attribute of the encryption key, which indicates whether the key supports encryption, must be `CK_TRUE`.</p>
-    <p>After calling `C_EncryptInit`, the application can either call C_Encrypt to encrypt data in a single part; or call `C_EncryptUpdate` zero or more times, followed by `C_EncryptFinal`, to encrypt data in multiple parts.
-The encryption operation is active until the application uses a call to `C_Encrypt` or `C_EncryptFinal` to actually obtain the final piece of ciphertext.
+    <p>After the application calls `C_EncryptInit`, the application can either call C_Encrypt to encrypt data in a single part; or call `C_EncryptUpdate` zero or more times, followed by `C_EncryptFinal`, to encrypt data in multiple parts.
+The encryption operation is active until the application uses a call to `C_Encrypt` or `C_EncryptFinal` to obtain the final piece of ciphertext.
 To process additional data (in single or multiple parts), the application must call `C_EncryptInit` again.</p>
     </td>
   </tr>
   <tr>